Raskoshinskii/AI-Projects/Machine_Learning/ENG/TeleCom_Churn_Prediction/README.md

 ### Learning Curves
 At the initial stage, it was necessary to find out **if there is enough data for the model** and how the model copes with the classification.
 For this purpose, learning curves were built.
 Without feature selection "as is", the model had a problem with **High Variance**.
 To further improve the quality of the model, it would be necessary:
   - Collect more data (which is impossible)
-  - Simplify the model, coduct feature selection
+  - Simplify the model, conduct feature selection
   - Apply regularization

 This is how the **learning curves looked like without feature selection:**